getify/You-Dont-Know-JS/async & performance/ch1.md

 }
 ```

-This is of course vastly simplified code to illustrate the concepts.
+This is of course vastly simplified pseduo-code to illustrate the concepts.
+But it should be enough to help get a better understanding.

 As you can see, there's a continuously running loop represented by the `while` loop, and each iteration of this loop is called a "tick".
+For each tick, if an event is waiting on the queue, it's taken off and executed.
+These events are your function callbacks.

+It's important to note that `setTimeout(..)` doesn't put your callback on the event loop queue.
+What it does is set up a timer that once that fires, will insert your callback into the event loop, such that some future tick will pick it up and execute it.

+What if there's already 20 items in the event loop at that moment?
+Your callback waits.
+It gets in line behind the others -- there's not normally a path to pre-empting the queue and skipping ahead in line.

+## Summary

+A JavaScript program is always broken up into two or more chunks, where the first chunk runs *now* and the next chunk runs *later*, in response to an event.
+Even though the program is executed chunk-by-chunk, all of them share the same access to the program scope and state, so each modification to state is made on top of the previous state.

+The *event loop* spins continuously, with each iteration ("tick") handling whatever the next waiting event on the queue is, if any.

+At any given moment, only one event can be processed from the queue at a time.
+While an event is executing, it can cause one or more subsequent events to be scheduled (added onto the event queue).